09:00 Registration (with Coffee & Tea)

 Jorge Mejias (Amsterdam) Digital brain models with cognitive functionalities (15')

-Dorien Maas (Amsterdam) Cross-species multiscale imaging of chemobrain neurobiology (15')
+Dorien Maas (Amsterdam) Multiscale imaging of glioma neurobiology (15')

 Anouk Schrantee (Amsterdam) Neuroimaging of functional brain responses to interventions: a multiscale perspective (15')